bjornregnell/kapten-alloc-web/README.md

 There are no releases in this repo; we run on bleeding-edge master branch.

-When publishing a new version, this [script](https://github.com/bjornregnell/kapten-alloc-web/blob/master/bump-version.sc) changes the version for JavaScript file main.js in src attribute of script tag in index.html on line 50.
-After this run `sh publish.sh`.
+When publishing using `publish.sh` this [script](https://github.com/bjornregnell/kapten-alloc-web/blob/master/bump-version.sc) changes the version for JavaScript file main.js in src attribute of script tag in index.html.

 Example: